-Professional memberships on a CV - CV Plaza
+Professional memberships on a CV (2024 Guide) - CV Plaza

 In today’s highly competitive job market, it is essential that your CV stands out from the crowd.
 A great way to boost your CV is to mention any relevant memberships or affiliations that you have with professional bodies.